marcusolsson/obsidian-plugin-docs/docs/settings.md

 ## Provide default values

 When the user enables the plugin for the first time, none of the settings will have been configured yet.
-We can handle that by providing default values for any missing settings.
+You can handle that by providing default values for any missing settings.

 To understand how the example does this, let's look a little closer at this code: